woodii1234/FNF-JS-Engine/README.md

 Refer to [the Build Instructions](./BUILDING.md)

-If you get an error related to hxCodec, run `haxelib set hxCodec 2.5.1` If graphics are all white and don't have color, run `haxelib git hxcpp https://github.com/HaxeFoundation/hxcpp`
+If you get an error related to hxCodec, run `haxelib set hxCodec 2.5.1` if you're using an older version BEFORE 1.41.2 (Latest Nightly build)
+Otherwise, make *sure* you use hxvlc 1.9.2, not anything newer If graphics are all white and don't have color, run `haxelib git hxcpp https://github.com/HaxeFoundation/hxcpp`

 ## Customization: